Sam Ntuli

-Sam Ntuli (died 29 September 1991) was a South African trade unionist and anti-apartheid activist who was assassinated in Thokoza on 29 September 1991.
+Samuel Hambokwakhe "Fuba" Ntuli (known as Sam Ntuli; 20 October 1960 – 29 September 1991) was a South African trade unionist and anti-apartheid activist who was assassinated in Thokoza on 29 September 1991.
 A prominent community organiser on the East Rand, he was the general secretary of the Civic Association of Southern Transvaal (CAST) and regional secretary of the National Union of Metalworkers of South Africa (Numsa).

 Ntuli's death severely inflamed tensions between supporters of the African National Congress (ANC) and rival Inkatha Freedom Party (IFP).
 However, the Truth and Reconciliation Commission later ruled that Ntuli's death was less an act of political violence than an incident of taxi violence: it dismissed the suggestion that IFP leaders had ordered Ntuli's assassination, concluding instead that he had probably been targeted by minibus-taxi operators in the region who resented him because his political organising harmed their business interests.

 Career and activism

 Ntuli rose to prominence as an organiser in anti-apartheid civic associations on the East Rand.
 With Enoch Godongwana, he was involved in the establishment of the East Rand People's Organisation (Erapo) in 1979, and he later became its chairperson.
 He also became involved in union organising as a shop steward and organiser for the Metal and Allied Workers' Union (MAWU).
 After Ntuli, Godongwana, and two other leaders were expelled from MAWU in June 1984 after a period of in-fighting, he became associated with the United Metal, Mining and Allied Workers' Union of South Africa, a new breakaway union founded in July and affiliated to the United Democratic Front.

 By 1991, Ntuli was general secretary of CAST, an umbrella grouping for anti-apartheid civic associations, which, at the time of Ntuli's death, was preparing for the launch of the South African National Civics Organisation.
 He was also the regional secretary of Numsa in the Witwatersrand region, as well as a member of the ANC and South African Communist Party.
 After the National Peace Accord was signed in September 1991, Ntuli was centrally involved in peace talks with the ANC's rival, the IFP; the accord's implementation in the Thokoza area had been complicated by a massacre of IFP supporters on 8 September.